 |Tax paid in Quarter Jan-Mar’21||Tax to be paid in each month, for Apr’21 and May‘21|

-However, if a taxpayer has been filing his return monthly for Jan-Mar’21, then he/she can opt to pay an amount equal to the tax paid in the last month of the preceding quarter.
+However, if a taxpayer has been filing his return monthly prior to the quarter of opting into the QRMP scheme, i.e., Apr-Jun’21, then he/she can opt to pay an amount equal to the tax paid in the last month of the preceding quarter.

 Interest is applicable under the QRMP scheme if:

-In this case, interest will be charged separately for the number of days delayed in the first month, second month, and the GSTR-3B.
+In this case, interest will be charged separately for the number of days delayed in the first month, second month, and in filing the quarterly GSTR-3B.